rossdingwall/nss_capstone_billboard/README.md

 Motivation

 I wanted to pick a topic that I was familiar with, and do things that I haven’t seen before.
 My first data-related love was sports statistics, and we don’t really talk about music the way we talk about sports.
-My original idea was to look at trends in length of musician’s careers, and projecting the longevity of contemporary artists.
-There are some issues with that question so I’m no longer pursuing that, but I think this is an interesting way to look at popular culture through an unbiased quantitative analysis.
+I think this is an interesting way to look at popular culture through an unbiased quantitative analysis.

 Little questions that made me think about this topic: